-This Court has jurisdiction to address violations of state and federal law by the state judicial courts (e.g. Cal.
-Court of Appeal and Cal.
-Supreme Court), by the U.S. District Courts, and/or by the Ninth Circuit.
+This Court has jurisdiction to address violations of state and federal law by the state and federal courts [e.g. Cal.
+Court of Appeal; Cal.
+Supreme Court, U.S. District Courts; Ninth Circuit].

 The federal courts have exclusive and original jurisdiction under 28 U.S.C.
 Sec.
 1331, 1343, 1441, 1443 and 1452, and under 42 U.S.C.
 Sec.
 1983 etc, to consider violations of federal constitutional rights (e.g. 1st Amendment rights) and consider violations of other federal laws [e.g. violations of the Commerce Clause; of the "honest services" law; of the Hobbs Act; of 11 U.S.C.
 Sec.
 524(a)(1) and (2); and/or of bankruptcy fraud which is a crime under 18 U.S.C.
 Secs.
 152 etc].
-However, the federal courts are ignoring that.
+However, all of the courts are ignoring that.

-Here, as has been done in the past, the state courts are again willfully ignoring all of the issues being presented by Kinney as to violations of state and federal law.
+Here, as has been done in the past, the state courts are again willfully ignoring all of the issues being presented by Kinney as to violations of state law and federal bankruptcy law.